-I’ve sure been there.
-It’s amazing how much grace I want from my husband and how many excuses I can give for my poor behavior.
-And yet I’m not always willing to accept my husbands excuses.
-I don’t always give him the same benefit of the doubt and grace that I want from him.
-Hmmm… it’s a matter of my attitude alignment being out of whack when that happens.
+I (Cindy) confess that I have done this.
+It’s amazing how much grace I want from my husband when I do or say what I shouldn’t.
+I can give all kinds of excuses for my own poor behavior.
+And yet I’m not always as willing to accept my husband’s excuses for his.
+Sometimes I don’t give him the same benefit of the doubt and grace that I want from him.
+God is helping me with this.
+But sometimes I can be willful.

 — How are YOU doing in the alignment of your attitude and YOUR actions?